 New point, line or rectangle

 Enumerated types mapped to check lists separated by lines.
-Sets
+Sets the variables

 Enumerated types with 2 choices mapped to name changes